itsdfish/SequentialSamplingModels.jl/docs/src/stDDM.md

 ## Create Model Object
 In the code below, we will define parameters for the stDDM and create a model object to store the parameter values.

-### Drift Rates
+### Drift Rate
-The drift rates control the speed and direction with which information accumulates, with one drift rate per attribute (e.g., taste and health, payoff and delay, self and other).
+The drift rate controls the speed and direction in which information accumulates.
+Here, each drift coefficient indicates the weighting strengths given to the first and second attributes (e.g., taste and health, payoff and delay, self and other), respectively, to the total drift rate in a given trial, where the drift rate accumulates relative evidence in favor of an option.
 ```@example stDDM
 ν = [2.5,2.0]
 ```